How to Start a Plant-Based Diet (for Kids)

 • Don’t make separate meals for your kids.

-• Offer kid friendly plant-based meals and allow your child to choose what and how much they eat.
+• Offer kid friendly plant-based food sources and meals and allow your child to choose what and how much they eat.

 • Don’t eliminate all the foods your child likes and is used to.
 Introduce new meals gradually.